 In the midst of your very first year as a Woman of the World (which is what I call being a full-time entrepreneur)?

 Business cards/swag/or mementos to hand out to the universe.
-It’s so important to have something to leave someone with when you’ve sparked their interest in what you do.
-Business cards are still standard, but I’ve been to conferences recently where people passed out business tattoos, pencils, and post-it notes – so don’t be afraid to get creative.
-Resources: Vistaprint (the discount codes from Coupon Cabin are always the best ones for that site), Moo, Sticker Robot (that’s where my sticker biz cards + postcards came from), this Pinterest board.
+It’s so important to have something to leave someone with when you’ve sparked their interest in what you do!
+Business cards are still standard, but I’ve been to conferences recently where people passed out business tattoos, pencils, post-it notes, and pins – so don’t be afraid to get creative!
+(This is especially fun if you’re a product-based business, incorporating your own logo and brand into the types of products you offer!)

 A way to track your income and expenses, (especially if finances aren’t your thing!)
 The tax man always comes knocking, and while you don’t need to be incorporated in order to start making money (I didn’t become an LLC ’til 2010, although I started getting paid for my coaching in 2008), you do need to keep good records as to what’s going in and what’s going out for your business – especially because there’s so much you can write off!
 Plus, having an eye on your real numbers will affect business decision-making moments as you grow.

-- A bio that shows off your background, experience, personality, appearance – and why someone would wanna work with you.
+An About page or bio that shows off your background, experience, personality, appearance, and why someone would wanna work with you.
 Resumes are for traditional jobs, and nobody that’s gonna hire you or buy your product is gonna ask for your resume.
 Instead, your bio is your calling card, and a way to make a killer first impression and answer the “But is she qualified?” and “What would she be like to work with?” questions.
-Don’t forget the photo, to make an even better connection with the reader.
-Resources: Alexandra Franzen’s Mad Libs style template + The Great I Am worksheet, plus pretty much everything else she’s written.
+Don’t forget the photo and your last name, to make an even better connection with the reader!
+(Psst!
+More bio-writing tips and tricks here and how-to-write-your-about-page-in-under-an-hour goodness here!)

 A newsletter list + a monthly newsletter.
 I am so not one to say you have to join every social media platform or that you must blog or whatnot…but a newsletter list is a must-have.
 Just think: a way for people to raise their hand and say, “Yes!
 I wanna hear what you have to say!
 Please let me know when that is!”
 Who are you to deny them your amazeballsness, or leave it up to the algorithm gods when it comes to whether they see your social media post…and who are you to deny your business the chance to work with the people who resonate with what you’re offering?
 (Read on for newsletter topic ideas, timelines, and more!)
 Once you have that squared away, you’ll need…

 A supportive, like-minded community.
 I built my business solely online, meeting my “tribe” via blogging and tweeting.
-That was 5 years ago, and if I had the mastermind-y accountability groups that are de rigueur now, I know my growth would’ve absolutely have been accelerated.
+That was back in the late 2000’s, and if I had the mastermind-y accountability groups that are de rigueur now, I know my growth would’ve absolutely have been accelerated.
 Sure, you can have a successful business solo – but where’s the fun in that?
-Resources: my Clubhouse (which closes tonight at 6 p.m.
-Eastern!), the Puttytribe, The League of Business Badasses, Kari’s Creative Community and Kickstart Labs.
-It all depends on what you know you need to thrive!

 A price that actually makes you money.
 You might be a newbie, but it doesn’t mean you have to give away the farm.
 Make sure to mark up your product or service enough to be paid for your time and expertise.
-When I first started coaching, I worked with 5 clients for free (because I needed that for my certification), and then charged $25/session until I graduated.
+When I first started coaching and had zero experience, I worked with 5 clients for free (because I needed that for my certification), and then charged $25/session until I graduated.
 After graduation, I charged $75/session…and have increased my pricing from there pretty steadily, charging $800/session over a decade later.
 If I only worked with “guinea pigs” or kept my $25/session rate for more than a few months, I’d have to pull the Plan B emergency cord for sure.
-Resources: for help with pricing, there’re some great posts and books right here.
+(Don’t know where to start?
+Walk through pricing your offers, step by step!) .

 Seriously – that’s it!
 The most important thing I can remind you of is that you’re looking for Phase 1 of your business: the bare minimum you need to get your name out there and start working!
-Everything else can come later – blogs, twitter accounts, LLC status, and workbooks galore.
+Everything else can come later – blogs, webinars , LLC status, and workbooks galore.